sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Description of the function
 """""""""""""""""""""""""""""""""
-The round activation function, which rounds to the nearest integer using the round half up (four-way tie-breaking) method, implemented on an element-wise basis. :math:`y = round(x)`。
+The round activation function, which rounds to the nearest integer using the round half up (four-way tie-breaking) method, implemented on an element-wise basis. :math:`y = round(x)`.
 This operation belongs to **local operations**.

 Explanation of parameters